PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 > 3. Pull it into a named SIF file for regular use.
 > 4. Use `run`, `exec`, and `shell` for different interactions with the image.
 > 5. Use `bash -c` when an operation requires shell syntax.
+> 6. Read and write persistent files through host directories made available inside the container.
+> 7. Copy files packaged inside an image to a writable host directory.
-> 6. Optionally, use an online registry reference for a quick test.
+> 8. Optionally, use an online registry reference for a quick test.
 >
 > For your own workflows, store reusable SIF files in an organised location and record the original registry reference and tag from which each file was obtained.
 {: .callout}